ms-jpq/isomorphic_copy/README.md

 `export PATH="$XDG_CONFIG_HOME/isomorphic-copy/bin:$PATH"` in your `bash/zshrc` file.

 ---

+Automatically applications that use `xclip`, `pcopy` and so forth will use isomorphic copy.

+---

+I added two convenience functions:

+You don't have to use these.
+Things like `pbcopy` and `pbpaste` will continue to work.

 `echo <my message> | c` :: Use `c` to copy to system clipboard